itskar/Music-Player/README.md

 ## Features
-* Plays songs in mp3 format pulled from a local directory.
+* Plays songs in mp3 format pulled from a directory.
 * The navigation bar can be used to pause, play, go to the next song or go to a previous song.
 * Displays the cover art of the current song in a rotating vinyl format.
 * Automatically plays the next song once the current song is completed.